 After stakeholders are identified, the results-oriented engagement process begins.
 This process aims to promote collaborative, coordinated, and seamless access to HIV prevention, care, and treatment services, including mental health and substance abuse, to achieve the greatest impact on reducing incidence and HIV-related health disparities.

-After completing the engagement process, the third step begins, which is centered on the Jurisdictional HIV Plan development, implementation, and monitoring.
-The Virginia Jurisdictional HIV Plan is a five-year planning document that is updated annually in order to address emerging needs and changes.
-The CHPG informs and monitors the development and implementation of the Jurisdictional HIV Prevention Plan and its updates, ensuring that the engagement process supports the jurisdictional plan, and ensuring that the plan is progressing toward reducing HIV incidence and HIV-related health disparities in Virginia.
+After completing the engagement process, the third step begins, which is centered on developing, implementing, and monitoring the Jurisdictional HIV Prevention Plan.
+The Virginia Jurisdictional HIV Prevention Plan is a five-year planning document that is updated annually in order to address emerging needs and changes.
+The CHPG informs and monitors the development and implementation of the Plan and its updates, ensuring that affected communities are heard, and that the outcomes of reducing HIV incidence and HIV-related health disparities in Virginia are met.

 Questions or comments?